AgentBoo/django-hyakunin-isshu/README.md

 <hr width=50% size=4> </lg><lg><a names="eng28"> </a>
 ```

-English translation: The lxml parser made a work-break of <center> at #100 poem, preventing extraction of the #100 poem lines. (~ line 3556)
+English translation: The lxml parser made a word-break of <center> at #100 poem, preventing extraction of the #100 poem lines. (~ line 3556)

 ```html
 <!-- Correct -->